Application Process for Scholars Programs

 - Research topic: begin your abstract with a clear statement of the topic and provide a concise description of your project.
 Are you experimenting with color in watercolor paintings?
 Are you trying to identify the neural correlates of cognitive processes?
 Are you synthesizing a chemical compound?
 Are you analyzing how the media influences political processes?

-- Background: this will vary according to the type of project but should be very brief (just enough to put the project into context).
-It may include such things as previous findings in the field, your own academic and/or personal background and how this prepares you for your project, consideration of the wider context of the issue, etc.
+- Background: this will vary according to the type of project but should be very brief, just enough to put the project into context.
+It may include such things as previous findings in the field, consideration of the wider context of the issue, etc.

 - Methods: briefly describe how you intend to approach the project (are you doing experiments?
 Interviews?
-Archival research?)
+Archival research?).
+This section should be quite brief as you will be asked to provide more information about your specific role in a different question.

 - Conclusion: comment on your anticipated outcome and/or what you hope to learn.

-(Links are available only during application periods: Until May 11, 2016 for the main deadline and from the first day of the academic term until one week before the last day of classes for summer, fall, and winter applications)
+(Links are available only during application periods: from the first day of each academic term until the application deadline for that term)